 Never leave any rubbish lying around, not only does it make good food, but it makes for good nesting, or at least nesting material.

 - Peppermint appears to be quite a popular ingredient in rat-prevention.
-You can sprinkle peppermint tea or oil on your rubbish, keep a cloth of it in your pantry or place peppermint-soaked cotton wool behind plug sockets to keep away rats and mice.
+Sprinkle peppermint tea or oil on your rubbish, keep a cloth of it in your pantry or place peppermint-soaked cotton wool behind plug sockets to keep away rats and mice.

 - An apple cider vinegar and water mixture sprinkled around your house is said to keep rats and mice away.